Transport guide - Czechia - Europe

 • Do not spend transfers to save tiny distances

-In Prague, transport works best when it helps you move between district families like Old Town, Mala Strana, and Vinohrady, not when it replaces obvious short walks.
+In Prague, transport usually works better if it helps you move between district families like Old Town, Mala Strana, and Vinohrady, not when it replaces obvious short walks.

 The practical rule is already visible in the city data: Trams, metro, and walking are enough for nearly all Prague itineraries.